hackclub/hackclub/workshops/chat/README.md

 This will allow us to view what's happening in Firebase while building our app.

-Click on "Auth" in the sidebar, and then the "Sign-In Method" tab:
+Click on `Auth` in the sidebar, and then the "Sign-In Method" tab:

 ![](img/fb_go_to_auth.gif)